KnowledgeCaptureAndDiscovery/DISK-UI/docs/developer-guide/architecture.md

  - Provides a `SPARQL` endpoint to search for data.
  - SMW can be configured to use the same ontologies as [DISK](https://disk.isi.edu).
  - SMW can be used to add files and metadata.

+### Generic GraphDB SPARQL Adapter
+ - Provides a `SPARQL` endpoint to search for data.